How to Manage the Pain of Bruxism Until You Get It Treated

 Since stress is a major cause of bruxism, especially in women, managing it can save you the pain.
 Meditation can help you keep your stress levels down.
 You can also contact a counselor for therapy to reduce stress.
 Proper jaw position can also help relieve bruxism pain.
 In addition to the above remedies, you should watch what you eat and avoid hard and chewy foods that may strain your jaws and worsen the pain.
 You can also adjust your sleeping position by supporting your head and neck during sleep.
 For more details on managing bruxism pain, contact our office today.

-Dental Implants, WV • About Mountain State OMS At Mountain State Oral and Facial Surgery, we understand that getting a dental implant or other surgical procedure is a big deal - and we're here to help!
-Mountain State Oral and Facial Surgery, Main practice Address: 1215 Virginia St. E, Charleston, WV 255301 ~ 304-345-1092 ~ mtstateoms.com ~ 6/12/2021 ~ Key Phrases: dental implants Charleston WV ~
+Dental Implants, WV • About Mountain State OMS As oral surgery specialists, we here at Mountain State Oral and Facial Surgery use the latest technology and advanced techniques to provide a supreme level of care.
+Mountain State Oral and Facial Surgery, Main practice Address: 1215 Virginia St. E, Charleston, WV 255301 + 304-345-1092 + mtstateoms.com + 9/22/2021 + Key Phrases: dental implants Charleston WV +